flyingrhinonz/nccm/README.md

 By default the production level of the script logs WARNING and above which results in syslog silence until something bad happens.
+Very long log lines are split into multiple lines, with subsequent lines (not including the first) being prepended by '    ....!!LINEWRAPPED!!'.

 Increase logging verbosity level to debug using the `-d` or `--debug` command line arguments.